 I am seeing several Whitetail Bucks with new antler growth at the Sequoyah National Wildlife Refuge in Oklahoma.
 I haven’t been able to photograph any yet but here is a photo of one I took a few years ago.

-This Buck was with two other deer near the begining of the paved section of the tour road (Sandtown).
-They stepped off of the road and into the trees when I first drove by and I wasn't able to get any photos.
-After reaching the end of the paved road I came back by and the Deer were standing on the gravel section near Goss Slough.
-I was able to stop my pickup and get a few photos of the Buck.
+This Buck was with two other deer near the beginning of the paved section of the tour road (Sandtown).
+They stepped off of the road and into the trees when I first drove by, and I wasn’t able to get any photos.
+After reaching the end of the paved road, I came back by and the Deer were standing on the gravel section near Goss Slough.
+I stopped my pickup and got a few photos of the Buck.

-When this Buck walked into the woods I noticed that it had a bad limp.
+When this Buck walked into the woods, I noticed it had a bad limp.
 I took several photos of its legs so that I could get a better look at them on my computer.
 I could see no visible signs of an injury.
-You can see in my photo of this Whitetail Buck that it has lost almost all of its winter coat.